ASMR

-An autonomous sensory meridian response (ASMR) is a tingling sensation that usually begins on the scalp and moves down the back of the neck and upper spine.
-A pleasant form of paresthesia, it has been compared with auditory-tactile synesthesia and may overlap with frisson.
+An autonomous sensory meridian response (ASMR) is a tingling sensation and pleasant form of paresthesia, that usually begins on the scalp and moves down the back of the neck and upper spine.
+ASMR has been compared with synesthesia and may overlap with frisson.
 ASMR is a subjective experience of "low-grade euphoria" characterized by "a combination of positive feelings and a distinct static-like tingling sensation on the skin".
-It is most commonly triggered by specific auditory stimuli, and less commonly by intentional attention control and visual stimuli.
+It is most commonly triggered by specific auditory and visual stimuli, and less commonly by intentional attention control.

 The term can also refer to media (usually audiovisual) meant to evoke this phenomenon, with the sensation itself being informally referred to as "tingles".

 Etymology

 Although many colloquial and formal terms used and proposed between 2007 and 2010 included reference to orgasm, a significant majority objected to its use among those active in online discussions.
 Many differentiate between the euphoric, relaxing nature of ASMR and sexual arousal.
 However, the argument for sexual arousal persists, and some proponents have published videos categorized as "ASMRotica" (ASMR erotica), which are deliberately designed to be sexually stimulating.

 Early proponents of ASMR concluded that the phenomenon was generally unrelated to sexual arousal.
 In 2010, Jennifer Allen, a participant in an online forum, proposed that the phenomenon be named "autonomous sensory meridian response".
 Allen chose the words intending or assuming them to have the following specific meanings: